tddfellow/tddfellow.github.io/source/about-me/index.markdown

 ## Language proficiency

-* English -- full professional proficiency
+* English -- full professional, public speaking, and writing proficiency
-* German -- A1 (and studying it)
+* German -- A1.2 (and studying it)